Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 ![user list](image/users-list.png)

-To change the password do the following steps
+To change the password, do the following steps:
-- Click user '''Admin'''
+- Click user ```Admin```
-- Click on the button '''Change password'''
+- Click on the button ```Change password```.
-- Fill in the current password '''zabbix'''
+- Fill in the current password, ```zabbix```
-- Fill in the new password twice and press '''Update''' at the bottom of the page.
+- Fill in the new password twice and press ```Update``` at the bottom of the page.

 ## Zabbix User types

-Before we create new users it's important to know that Zabbix has 3 user types that are built-in.
+Before we create new users, it's important to know that Zabbix has three user types that are built-in.

-- Zabbix user -> This is a normal user that only has read only permissions if given.
+- Zabbix user -> This is a normal user that only has read-only permissions if given.
 So there are no permissions assigned by default.
 - Zabbix admin -> A user with read/write permissions.
-Just like the Zabbix user there are not permissions by default
+Just like the Zabbix user, there are no permissions by default.
 - Zabbix super admin -> A user with read/write permissions that can't be revoked

-Besides these differences these users also have different accesses rights in our menu.
+Besides these differences, these users also have different access rights to our menu.
 Let's have a closer look.

-- A normal user wil only see a part of our menu on the left.
-Also some sub sections of the menu will not be visible.
+- A normal user will only see a part of our menu on the left.
+Also, some sub-sections of the menu will not be visible.
 An ```Admin``` user will have more rights than a regular user and will be able to make some configuration changes in Zabbix.
 A ```Super Admin``` user will have unlimted right and see every part of the menu.
 The only way to limit a ```Super Admin``` will be by making use of roles.
 Something we cover later.
 - An ```Admin``` user will have more rights than a regular user and will be able to make some configuration changes in Zabbix.
 - A ```Super Admin``` can access all parts of the menu.
 The user will have read/write access to all host and template groups.
-Access can't be revoked by denying access to groups like with a normal admin.
+Access can't be revoked by denying access to groups, like with a normal admin.

-This table gives an overview of all the permissions a Zabbix user, admin and super admin have:
+This table gives an overview of all the permissions a Zabbix user, admin, and super admin have:

 <html>
 <head>